- In the bowl of your stand mixer, place all the ingredients.

 - With the flat beater on low speed beat and fully incorporate the dough.
 The dough will be wet and sticky.

-- Place the dough in a lightly oiled bowl, turn it over and cover with plastic wrap.
+- Place the dough in a lightly oiled bowl, turn over and let it rise until it doubles in size.
+Time can vary.

 - Line a baking sheet with parchment paper.

-- Roll out the dough on a floured surface to a rectangle to fit your baking sheet.
+- Roll out the dough on a really well floured surface to fit your baking pan.

-- Place the two loaves on the prepared baking sheet.
+- Place the loaves on the prepared baking sheet.

-- Allow the bread to rest for about 20 minutes, but no longer in a warm, draft-free place.
-It will rise a bit but not a whole lot.
+- Allow breads to rest for about 20 minutes in a warm, draft-free place.
+It will rise a bit but not considerably.

 - Turn the oven to 500F.
 Set the timer for 9 minutes.